 The poem is edited to about half of the original but carries the full weight of the message and is enhanced by Homer's antics.
 At one point Homer pulls books off the shelf entitled "The Purloined Letter," "The Pit and the Pendulum," and "The Telltale Heart," all short stories written by Poe, a bust of whom is seen in the background.
 The episode ends with Homer cowering in his bed, comforted by Marge.

 "The Ladykillers" is a 2002 release starring Tom Hanks as a southern gentleman-thief, posing as a scholar to take up residence in a rooming house so that his gang can dig a tunnel into a bank.
 The film is a comedy.
 Hanks recites part of To Helen, one of Poe's most beautiful poems, in DVD scene six.
 The reading of the poem is enchanting.
 Students will listen.

 2. Before class begins, prepare any vocabulary lists that will be used with the lesson as well as class copies of The Raven and To Helen.

-3. Become familiar with the location of the clip on the DVD.
-Cue the DVD to the beginning of the film clip.
+3. Become familiar with the location of the clips on the DVDs.
+Cue the DVD to the first clip.
 Make sure that all necessary materials are available.

 Step by Step